joeitu/thesis_report/src/00_abstract.wr.md

 Solid, for **So**cial **Li**nked **D**ata, is a new web standard that gives users control over their online data.
 Developed by the inventor of the World Wide Web, Sir Tim Berners-Lee, it aims to decouple web applications from data.
 In a Solid environment, users own a Personal Online Datastore (Pod) and consume solid apps.
 A solid app is a zero-data web application connected to the user's Pod that reads or writes data on the user's Pod instead of its database.

 <!-- Problem/Gap -->
 CERN, the birthplace of the Web, is interested in Solid and has defined a project to investigate how Solid could be used inside CERN's infrastructure.
 Previously CERN has been using a third-party Solid server provider ( `solidcommunity.net` ) but is now interested in deploying its own server.
 A Solid server's goal is mainly to serve Pods and handle authentification through an Identity Provider ( IDP ).
-Community Solid Server ( CSS ), released in August 2021, is one of the first open-source Solid servers that implement the Solid specification [css readme].
+Community Solid Server ( CSS ), released in August 2021, is one of the first open-source Solid servers that implement the Solid specification.
 However, by focusing on the server part, CSS is hardly usable on its own.
 In particular, it provides almost no user interface.

 <!-- Contribution -->
 The main contribution of this thesis has been the deployment of a CSS instance into the CERN infrastructure.
 CSS is built primarily for researchers, developers that want to experiment with Solid servers.
 Therefore, it comes with minimalistic UI and a default configuration that is not designed in priority for end-users.
 However, it is highly configurable and extendable.